youssefGabr2020/Assessment-3/README.md

 While the code runs the `remDist` function calculates the distance between and the robot and the target and using the if condition `if remDist <= 0.2:` `run = False` to end the operation whenever the robot reaches its designated target.
 We use `print(remDist)` to display and update the distance between the robot and the target.

 The `atan2()` function calculates the angle in radians between the starting position and the goal point to adjust the robot's heading to the target.
+The robot uses the `veh.step` and `steer` functions to move and change angles while trying to reach its target destination.